 Harness the power or wind with your turkey basters (we have a few floating around even though we only use them once a year!) and have a relay race with turkey feathers!
 Fun idea from The Inspired Treehouse.

-Halloween STEM Activities: E is for Experiments
+Thanksgiving STEM Activities: E is for Experiments

 Thanksgiving is a great time to experiment with all things fall!
 These experiments can all be completed using materials found in and around your house.